 The AfterCollege – AACN $10,000 Scholarship Fund is awarded each quarter.
 The scholarship deadlines are March 31, June 30, September 30, and December 31.
-Each award is $2,500 each, which is $10,000 total in award potential.
-This award is for students seeking a degree at the bachelor, master, or doctoral level in nursing.
-There is special consideration given to those earning a graduate level degree with an interest in becoming an educator in nursing.
+Each award is $2,500, which is $10,000 total in award potential.
+This award is for students seeking a degree at the bachelor’s, master’s, or doctoral level in nursing.
+There is special consideration given to those earning a graduate-level degree with an interest in becoming an educator in nursing.
 These students must be enrolled in an American Association of Colleges of Nursing (AACN) institution.
-Applicants must also be a registered member of aftercollege. com and must be a legal resident in the 50 US states.
+Applicants must also be registered members of aftercollege dot com and must be legal residents in the 50 US states.

-AfterCollege is an organization that helps students and new graduates find internships and entry level employment.
-They have a network of professionals and a robust search algorithm to help make the proper connections between students and potential employer.
+AfterCollege is an organization that helps students and new graduates find internships and entry-level employment.
+They have a network of professionals and a robust search algorithm to help make the proper connections between students and potential employers.